Landscape-CV/PyTLidar/paper/paper.md

 -Batch data processing

-# Statement of need
+# Statement of Need

 Terrestrial Laser Scanning typically utilizes LiDAR systems to collect millions of points on the surface of objects and preserves spatial information.
-For estimating above ground biomass (AGB), gap fraction, crown shape, and other ecological properties, accurate and efficient tree QSM reconstruction from TLS point cloud data is essential [@f6114245].
+For estimating Above Ground Biomass (AGB), gap fraction, crown shape, and other ecological properties, accurate and efficient tree QSM reconstruction from TLS point cloud data is essential [@f6114245].

 TreeQSM has been widely used in forestry and ecology for modeling three-dimensional tree structures from TLS point clouds [@TERRYN2020170].
 However, its reliance on MATLAB makes it less accessible for users without a commercial license or familiarity with the MATLAB environment.
 Furthermore, the lack of a graphical interface makes the tool less user-friendly and its parameter tuning less efficient.